 Finding Your Mix of Referral Sources

-The next thing you need to do is to determine your mix of referral sources.
-There are really three types, or three mixes of referral sources.
+The next piece you need to determine is your mix of referral sources.
+There are three possible mixes of referral sources.

 - Clients only

 - Hybrid of both clients and COIs